 Based at St George's Academy, Sleaford Campus, our Public Service Students take a full and active role in both Academy life and the local community.
-If you join this course you will be required to take part in ALL aspects of the curriculum, which includes mandatory trips, visits and community based projects.
+If you join this course you will be required to take part in ALL aspects of the curriculum, which includes mandatory physical education, community based projects, trips and visits.